sitemule/ILEvator/documentation/userguide/6 headers.md

 end-proc;
 ```

-Inside the process function you can use the request API of ILEvator to modify the request before
+Inside the process procedure you can use the request API of ILEvator to modify the request before
 it is sent to the server.

-Last but not least you need to set the pointer to your process function in the handler data
+Last but not least you need to set the pointer to your process procedure in the handler data
 structure.

 ```